All services will be conducted online to ensure

 English language learners are bilingual/multilingual

 speakers who are learning English for the first time.
 They may have difficulty speaking and writing in English but do not have signs of language disorder.
-This is not a disorder and tutoring can help boost skills.
+This is not a disorder by itself.
 However, if bilingual students are having difficulty in both languages (i.e., native language and English), an evaluation is recommended.

 My child isn’t speaking like other children his/her age.